zy11234/zycountword/spring_maven_webapp/CounterWebApp/README.md

 mvn eclipse:eclipse -Dwtpversion=2.0
 ```

-2. Add or update the source files according to the guide.
+2. Add and update the source files according to the article.

 3. Run in eclipse, or under Maven as below.

 ```
-# clean up and compile.
+# clean up, compile and perform unit test.
-mvn clean compile.
+mvn clean compile test.

 # build to WAR file.
 mvn package

-# launch in Tomcat container.
+# launch in Tomcat (v7.0.47) container.
 mvn tomcat7:run
 ```

 It is now ready to access the web application via link below:
 http://localhost:8080/CounterWebApp/